An Outlook Of The Indian Real Estate Sector In 2019

 Student Housing: An New Emerging Sector

 Student Housing, a new emerging sector presents a tremendous opportunity for the market.
 Student Housing has the potential to yield more than 12 percent returns vis-a-vis the core commercial sector in which returns remain range bound between 7 percent & 10 percent.
-However, the sector is still at a nascent stage.
+However, this is still at a nascent stage in the Indian real estate sector in 2019.

 Improvement In The Latest Global Real Estate Transparency Index